JeremyWhittaker/asset-prices-parquet-saver/README.md

 - **Alpaca API** for trading and historical data.
 - **Yahoo Finance** for its accessible financial data service.
+- **EODHD** for providing a comprehensive symbols list.
+- **tqdm** for progress visualization.

 ---

 ## GitHub Description

-**Comprehensive toolkit for saving historical and live financial price data from Alpaca and Yahoo Finance into Parquet files.**
+**Comprehensive toolkit for saving historical and live financial price data from Alpaca and Yahoo Finance into Parquet files, featuring flexible data and symbol source selection, parallel downloads, and progress tracking.**

----

-Copy and paste this format directly into your GitHub `README.md` for a ready-to-use project description.